Do you know the main problem with content optimization tools?

 If you prefer Pinterest for your marketing, available features are:

 - Pin topics finder

 Additionally, there’s a useful hashtag generator for Instagram.

 As a freemium member, you can also use the Keyword Finder tool for sites including Amazon, eBay, and Etsy.

 Extension #13: Fatrank

-If you want an easy and free way to track your rankings, you could set up a project on Ubersuggest.
+If you want an easy and free way to do keyword research, then why not give Fatrank a try?

 If you rank in the top 100, it tells you the exact position.